-- An element associated with the operation of the train path. - An element associated with the rarity of capacities in sections declared to be congested and crossed by the train path during saturation periods.
+- An element associated at the administrative treatment of the path request - An element associated with the operation of the train path. - An element associated with the rarity of capacities in sections declared to be congested and crossed by the train path during saturation periods. - An element associated of the use of the power supply for the electrical traction as product of an unit charge and the distance of the use of the electrical supply system

-5.2.2 Additional services
+5.2.2 Additional and incidental services